 Ah, May!
 Spring flowers blossom, birds chirrup, serpents get thrown in the forest.
 That’s right – Italy’s snake festival takes place this month, as do many more of the world’s quirkiest festivals.
 From cheese-rolling in the heart of England to grown men climbing a tower of buns in Hong Kong, get ready for a whirlwind tour of May’s festivals around the world!

 Archive | Festivals & Events RSS feed for this section

-There is nothing like attending mass in Saint Peter’s Square.
+There is nothing like attending mass in St. Peter’s Square.
 It’s the stuff bucket lists are made of.
 Packed inside the little area are thousands of people from all over the world.
-This year, Easter mass and the events leading up to Easter will be especially busy in the Vatican.
+And when it’s Easter week in Rome, it will be especially busy at the Vatican.